frozenprojects/aerospike-vs-riak/README.md

 I don't own gazillions of servers in a cloud.
 Riak and Aerospike are both awesome databases that scale exceptionally well, however this test doesn't include their performance in a cluster.
 It also doesn't consider their advanced functionalities like Riak's Map/Reduce or Aerospike's UDF.

-This test is about as simple as it can be: You have a __single server__ with a __single CPU__ which is accessing a locally hosted database.
+This test is about as simple as it can be: You have a __single server__ with a __single CPU__ which is accessing a locally hosted database on an SSD.
 This is not realistic for high-end websites, however many small websites and services do have a similar setup.

 #What is important?
 For the particular use case that I chose, because __reading requests represent about 99% of all requests__ for me, reading performance is what I'm interested in.
 I do not care about writing performance.
 If you do please run your own tests (you should do that anyway).